Living Sweet Moments

 cheesy-potato-croquettes-recipe-cover

-Oh yeah baby!!
-My easy Cheesy Potato Croquettes Recipe is delicious, creamy and crunchy all in one bite.
+Oh yeah, baby!!
+My easy Cheesy Potato Croquette Recipe is delicious, creamy, and crunchy all in one bite.
 Serve it with a side of Marinara Sauce and you’re all set for the party.

-Who would’ve imagined that you would get a party appetizer out of a leftover mashed potatoes?
-SHH..
+Who would’ve imagined that you would get a party appetizer out of leftover mashed potatoes?
+SHH.
 I won’t tell anyone!
 And yes, I cheated and used my secret weapon: Idahoan Instant Mashed Potatoes.
 To be honest, I’ve never used instant potatoes before.
-In Venezuela, those kind of convenience items didn’t exist.
-I am so used to making them from scratch that it never occurred to me they could be made any other way.
+In Venezuela, that kind of convenience item didn’t exist.
+I am so used to making them from scratch that it never occurred to me that they could be made any other way.

 I don’t know how they did it, but they taste exactly like homemade.
 EXACTLY!
 I could taste the milk and the butter in the mashed potatoes.
 The texture was creamy and chunky.
 Now I wonder if all those mashed potatoes I eat at restaurants are made with Idahoan Potatoes.

 To prepare them all you need is water.
-You can choose the stove top method or microwave.
+You can choose the stovetop method or the microwave.
 Either way, they will be ready in less than 5 minutes!
-Much less than the time it takes me to peel, cut and boil the potatoes.
+Much less than the time it takes me to peel, cut, and boil the potatoes.

 potato-Croquettes-recipe-2